Home Compare ADP vs TRU

 Automatic Data Processing vs TransUnion: Which Stock Looks Stronger in 2026?

 Automatic Data Processing holds the cleaner structural position, with the lead spread across profitability and stability.
-TransUnion still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+TransUnion still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.